lohedges/trackr/README.md

 When running on all 1216 tiles of the IPU, the peak throughput now reaches approximately 1.15 billion tracks per second.

-Breaking down the peformance contribution of the different vectorisation tricks gives some surprising results.
+Breaking down the performance contribution of the different vectorisation tricks gives some surprising results.

 * The use of `__restrict` makes no difference whatsover.
 (Further testing has